jacobllie/FYS-STK4155/Project1/README.md

 \> python3 g_test.py

 The program will output a lot of warnings, which comes from Sci-kit learn's modules.
 However, it should be fine as long as you don't encounter any errors.
+When the program is done running, it writes results to file.
+These are the lowest MSEs on the test data from the different regression and resampling methods.